jorisvink/sanctum/README.md

 ## Encryption

-The encrypted traffic is encapsulated with ESP in tunnel mode, using incrementing 64-bit sequence numbers.
-The traffic is encrypted with AES256-GCM and are encrypted under keys exchanged as described above.
+Traffic is encapsulated with ESP in tunnel mode, using incrementing 64-bit sequence numbers.
+It is encrypted under AES256-GCM using keys negotiated as described above.

-The 96-bit nonce constructed as follows is used:
+A 96-bit nonce is used, constructed as follows:

 ```
 nonce = 32-bit salt from key exchange || 64-bit packet counter
 ```

-You can select what cipher to use by specifying a CIPHER environment variable at compile time with either:
+You can select what cipher sanctum will use by specifying a CIPHER environment variable at compile time with one of the following:

 - libsodium-aes-gcm (AES256-GCM via libsodium) **[default]**
 - intel-aes-gcm (AES256-GCM via Intel its highly performant libisal_crypto lib).